 Transmission line or networking cables are used to connect systems that require the transmission of signals from one point to another.
 There are different types of cable, which are designed differently to serve different purposes.
-Choosing the correct type of cables for network or system will mean more efficiency and wrongly chosen cables will mean poor transmission and significant loss of signal resulting in poor results.
-Different factors like surrounding, distance, bandwidth and capacity play an important role in choosing the suitable type of cable.
+Choosing the correct type of cables for a network or system will mean more efficiency and wrongly chosen cables will mean poor transmission and significant loss of signal resulting in poor results.
+Different factors like surroundings, distance, bandwidth, and capacity play an important role in choosing the suitable type of cable.

 Designing of a cable mainly dictates its advantages and limitations.
 Coaxial cables are specifically designed to minimize external interference as all the layers in the wire wrapped over each other share a common axis.
 A coaxial cable can have a varied thickness of conductor, shielding and protective jacket depending upon the intended application.
 Good quality coaxial cables are fire resistant and waterproof.

 Lowest interference, better performance – The coaxial cable is less susceptible to EMI or RFI interference in comparison to twisted pair.
 The shielding functions to prevent any interference from surrounding during the rapid signal transmission so the quality of the signal is not compromised.
 This means that coaxial cables offer higher transmission rates, yield the best performance for shorter distance transmissions.

 Wider Frequency Spectrum – Coaxial cables are capable of transmitting a much larger frequency spectrum in comparison to the twisted pair.

 Strong Insulation – Coaxial cables are heavily insulated which reduced the problem of signal leakage and in an ideal system there should be no leakage at all.

 Low-cost easy installation – Coaxial cables are less costly than fiber optic.
 They are also very easy to install as the process is less complicated, the wires are bendable and expandable.